MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/personalize-user-experience.md

 - Include the information in the FastTab's summary section (if the element is on a FastTab).
 - Skip the field so that it never receives focus when you tab through the page.
 - Prevent data in the field from being edited (for any record).
 - Designate a field to be required for data entry.
-If no value has been entered in this field, it will appear with a red border and an asterisk to indicate this state.
+If no value has been entered in this field, it appears with a red border and an asterisk to indicate this state.

 The property window might include other personalization capabilities, depending on the element.
 For example, the property window for a tile might let you promote that tile to a dashboard, and property windows for elements on the default dashboard might let you create a new custom workspace.